 Maruti Suzuki, ranked number one for the past 14 years, is the epitome of how a company should treat its customers.
 Their “Market to One” approach has been the main reason behind their customer retention policy.

 The approach is all about providing a personalized experience to each of its customers, and this approach has paid off for them as Maruti Suzuki saw an overall growth of 3% in the first seven months after adopting this approach.
 The backbone of this approach was SAS, a software suite for advanced data analytics, which enhanced them to create a 360 degrees view of more than 10 million of their customers.

-So, with the rapid increase in the advancements from the technological world.
-Big Data has been into the roots of all these advancements since the amount of data collected for all these developments increases massively.
+So, with the rapid increase in advancements from the technological world.
+Big Data has been at the roots of all these advancements since the amount of data collected for all these developments increases massively.
 Big Data has finally reignited the automobile industry.